pinot-contrib/pinot-docs/basics/components/cluster/README.md

 ![](../.gitbook/assets/Pinot-Components.svg)

 A Pinot cluster consists of the following processes, which are typically deployed on separate hardware resources in production.
-In development, they can fit comfortably into Docker containers on a typical laptop.
+In development, they can fit comfortably into Docker containers on a typical laptop:

 * **Controller**: Maintains cluster metadata and manages cluster resources.
 * **Zookeeper**: Manages the Pinot cluster on behalf of the controller.
 Provides fault-tolerant, persistent storage of metadata, including table configurations, schemas, segment metadata, and cluster state.